zbohenick/wra410/README.md

 Revise the following section in your README.md file with a short description of what you've accomplished.

 ## Required Changes to WRA 410
+First, I edited the site to use css grids, and added media queries.
+I also added a hover function for the anchor tags.

 1. Make changes to the background color of a page and a div.